+Where is my hard drive?
 While it can be fixed, the “hard drive not showing up in Windows 10” error is a distinct problem.
 Your computer needs a hard drive to store local information such as your files, software (including the Windows 10 system), and other important data that allow your computer to operate.

-Hard drives, whether they or new or old, internal or external, can suddenly begin not showing up in the File Explorer or Disk Management.
+Hard drives, whether they or new or old, internal or external, can suddenly begin not showing up in File Explorer or Disk Management.
 Don't panic - this is one of the most common issues Windows 10 users encounter.

 First, you need to ask yourself why Windows 10 doesn't recognize hard drivers.
 The problem can range from being a minor inconvenience to a serious matter or even malware infection.
 If you can boot up your device, you don't have much to worry about as your disk is still operational.
-On the other hand, you might lose access to your files if Windows 10 is unable to boot from the problematic drives.
+On the other hand, you might lose access to your files if Windows 10 cannot boot from the problematic drives.

-The good news is, we can show you some ways to help you solve the problem and potentially save your files.
+The good news is we can show you some ways to help you solve the problem and potentially save your files.
 Let’s first determine where the problem comes from.

 - Right-click "This PC" (in Windows 10 File Explorer) and choose "Manage."